Aqsa-aa/Bakra-Mandi-Online/README.md

 # Bakra-Mandi-Online

-Bakra Mandi Online – Eid ul Azha Qurbani Animal Marketplace This is a modern, responsive web application where users can view and explore premium bakras, cows, and goats for Qurbani.
-Built using HTML, CSS, JavaScript, and Font Awesome, it includes a home page banner, product listings with images and prices, and navigation links to all pages.
-Deployed as a Progressive Web App (PWA) on Netlify.
+ Bakra Mandi Online – Eid ul Azha Qurbani Animal Marketplace Bakra Mandi Online is a responsive web app where users can explore and view premium bakras, cows, and goats available for Qurbani.
+The project includes a modern home page with a gallery, detailed product listings, and navigation links to all sections (Home, Products, About, Contact).

+🚀 Built With:

+HTML
+CSS
+JavaScript
+Font Awesome

+📱 PWA Enabled:
+This project is a Progressive Web App (PWA).
+It can be installed on desktop and mobile devices, works offline, and has a custom app icon and splash screen for a native-like experience.

-🔗 Live Demo
+🌐 Live Demo:
 https://bakraa-mandi-online.netlify.app/

 if this occurs in main file